 \begin{itemize} \item[•] A point to considered: For less time complexity, if the number of sources ($N_s$) is less than the number of M2B channels ($Q_{BS}$), it is better to replace the number of M2B channels with the number of sources ($Q_{BS}=N_s$).
 Thus the number of nodes in the graph that directly affect the execution time of the algorithm can be reduced. \end{itemize}

-The transformed bipartite graph model of the joint dynamic relay-RF interfaces selection problem with the additional nodes is shown in Fig.~\ref{fig:kAPRSAGraph}.
+The transformed bipartite graph model of the joint dynamic relay-RF interfaces selection problem with the additional nodes is shown in Figure~\ref{fig:kAPRSAGraph}.

-Now, the transformed problem can be solved directly using Hungarian algorithm.
-The Hungarian algorithm has the ability to find the minimum (or maximum) total edge weight in a two-part graph related to a standard allocation problem.
+Now, the transformed problem can be solved directly using the Hungarian algorithm.
+The Hungarian algorithm can find the minimum (or maximum) total edge weight in a two-part graph related to a standard allocation problem.
 For example, if the implemented algorithm is able to find the minimum total weights, but we are looking to find the maximum total weight of the edges, it is enough to negate the weight of years and look for the minimum total edge weight in the new graph.